 - Grapefruit Juice

 The presence of other medical problems may affect the use of albendazole.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Bone marrow problems (eg, agranulocytosis, aplastic anemia, granulocytopenia, pancytopenia)—Use with caution.
 May make these conditions worse.

 - Cysticercosis involving the eye—Patients who are being treated with albendazole for neurocysticercosis should be examined for lesions in the eye.
-Using albendazole may increase your risk of side effects involving the eye.
+Using albendazole may increase your risk for eye or vision problems.

 - Liver disease or

 - Liver enzymes, elevated—Use with caution.
 May increase risk for more serious side effects.

 Use albendazole exactly as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

 No special preparations (fasting, laxatives, or enemas) or other steps are necessary before, during, or immediately after treatment with albendazole.

 Take albendazole with meals, especially with food containing fat, to help your body absorb the medicine better.